FahzainAhmad/task-management-system-nextjs-postgres/backend/README.md

 ### Setup Instructions
 1. **Clone the Repository**
-   Clone this repository and cd task-backend
+   Clone this repository and cd backend

 2. **Install Dependencies**
    Run the following command to install all required dependencies: